Silken Tofu Chocolate Mousse

 Recipe Notes:

-- As a sweeter, use maple syrup, agave nectar or honey if not vegan.
+- As a sweetener, use maple syrup, agave nectar, or honey if not vegan.

 - Make sure that the silken tofu and melted chocolate are at room temperature.